budhwarstuti/Big_Data_AWS/README.md

 ## **Results**

 * How many Vine reviews and non-Vine reviews were there?

 ![total_vine_reviews](./total_vine_reviews.png)

 ![total_non_vine_reviews](./total_non_vine_reviews.png)

-Total vine and non-vine reviews
+Total vine and non-vine reviews respectively

 * How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

 ![total_5star_vine_reviews](./total_5star_vine_reviews.png)

 ![total_5star_non_vine_reviews](./total_5star_non_vine_reviews.png)

-Total 5-Star vine and non-vine reviews
+Total 5-Star vine and non-vine reviews respectively

 * What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

 ![total_percent_5star_vine_reviews](./total_percent_5star_vine_reviews.png)

 ![total_percent_5star_percent_non_vine_reviews](./total_percent_5star_non_vine_reviews.png)

-Total percent 5-Star vine and non-vine reviews
+Total percent 5-Star vine and non-vine reviews respectively

 ## **Summary**
-From the above figures, we can see that there is not much different in the results for vine and non vine reviews.
-There dosnt seem to be any bias for vine reviews.
+From the above figures, we can see that there is not much difference in the results for vine and non-vine reviews.
+Although the total number of vine-reviews (136) are very less as compared to the non-vine reviews (18019), the total percentage of 5-start reviews for vine and no-vine reviews are pretty close at 54.51% and 47.07% respectively.
+There doesn't seem to be any bias for vine reviews.
 Another good way of analysus would be to analyse